AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-34023-magento-patch-no-such-entity-with-addressid-error.md

 ---
 title: 'MDVA-34023 patch: "No such entity with addressId" error'
-description: "The MDVA-34023 patch solves the issue where `No such entity with addressId` errors occur randomly on a customer's web browser."
+description: The MDVA-34023 patch solves the issue where `No such entity with addressId` errors occur randomly on a customer's web browser.
+exl-id: bdf8f97d-856a-4dd7-bf21-941d1493496c
 ---
 # MDVA-34023 patch: "No such entity with addressId" error

 The MDVA-34023 patch solves the issue where `No such entity with addressId` errors occur randomly on a customer's web browser.